What are the advantages and disadvantages of professional teeth-cleaning?

 Some people think that professional teeth-cleaning will give them brighter teeth and keep the necks of their teeth (the part closest to the gums) cleaner.
 But if you carry on drinking coffee or black tea, or if you continue smoking, your teeth might be stained again within a few weeks.

-It's sometimes claimed that professional teeth-cleaning fights bad breath too.
+It is sometimes claimed that professional teeth-cleaning fights bad breath too.
 Only a few studies have looked into this, though, and they are of poor quality.
-So their results aren’t reliable enough to prove that professional teeth-cleaning can prevent bad breath.
+So their results aren’t reliable enough to show whether professional teeth-cleaning can prevent bad breath.

 Could professional teeth-cleaning have disadvantages too?